FredHasselman/2015-Acoustic-Complexity-Matching/README.md

-StrongInference
+Classifying Acoustic Signals into Phoneme Categories: Average and Dyslexic Readers Make Use Of Complex Dynamical Patterns
 ===============

-Classifying Acoustic Signals into Phoneme Categories: Average and Dyslexic Readers Make Use Of Complex Dynamical Patterns
+Supplemental materials